 Do you want to be a part of Textile & Fashion 2030 and get help to develop your sustainability work?

-Through three simple steps, your company can join Textile & Fashion 2030 and gain access to tools and knowledge that develop your sustainability work.
-Our goal is to ensure that the Swedish textile and fashion industry contributes to fulfilling the global goals of Agenda 2030.
+Through a few simple steps, your company can join Textile & Fashion 2030 and gain access to guidance, tools and knowledge that develop your sustainability work – free of charge!

 Why should you join?